What is beef grading and why is it important?

 International Grades: Beef Marbling Score

-All Snake River Farms beef cuts are graded higher than USDA Prime.
-How do we manage to surpass these national guidelines?
-We use an internationally recognized system called the Beef Marbling Score.
+All Snake River Farms beef grades equal or higher than USDA Prime.
+How do we manage to measure these national guidelines?
+We use a system called the Beef Marbling Score which measures marbling that exceeds USDA guideline.

 Snake River Farms Grading: A Cut Above